p4lang/p4c/backends/p4tools/testgen/README.md

 --out-dir outputDir        Directory for generated tests --test-backend             Select a test back end.
 Available test back ends are defined by the respective target.
 --packet-size packetSize   If enabled, sets all input packets to a fixed size in bits (from 1 to 12000 bits).
 0 implies no packet sizing.
 --pop-level                This is the fraction of unexploredBranches we select on multiPop.
-Defaults to 0.
+Defaults to 0 (**Experimental feature**).
 --linear-enumeration       Max bound for LinearEnumeration strategy.
-Defaults to 0. **Experimental feature**.
+Defaults to 0. (**Experimental feature**).
 ```

 Once P4Testgen has generated tests, the tests can be executed by either the P4Runtime or STF test back ends.